jtclarkjr/kanjikana/README.md

 # kanjikana

-Kanji to kana or romaji
+Japanese Kanji to kana or romaji

 ## Usage